matFPV/arcade-machine/ui/README.md

 ## UI for launching games with Custom built controllers
-## What is it ?
-- Its a UI made to be controlled with 4 keys
+- UI made to be controlled with 4 keys
-Has 6 configurable premade slots for games
+- Has 6 configurable premade slots for games
 ### How to Use with the 6 slots ?
 - Set Keys in key section of Vars.js
 - Set GamePath to whatever exe you want to run example: ``"C:\\Users\\kryvas\\Downloads\\asphyxia-core-win-x64\\asphyxia.exe"``